-Sending a payment
+Sending a new payment

 - Enter the amount you wish to send.
-This can be in your local currency, or the digital currency you're sending.

 - Select 'Review and Confirm' for your final quote.
 You'll be given a chance to review your payment and attach a note if you wish.
 Select 'Pay now' to finalise the payment.